mattpero22/pokemonAutoBattler/README.md

 Pokemon Auto Battler is a unique game that uses pokemon as the characters in a roguelike adventure.
 Start by selecting your first pokemon of three randomly generated ones.
 Following, you're pitted against the computer in a game of... well... randomness.
 You don't need to do anything except choose your pokemon wisely and hope for the best!

 ## Rules
 1. Upon starting the game, select the play button.
-If there is a local save, you will be prompted to continue to to begin anew.
+If there is a local save, you will be prompted to continue or to begin anew.
 ![titleScreen](https://i.imgur.com/WP1B1y5.png)
 2. Three random pokemon will be generated for you to select from.
    ![pokeSelection](https://i.imgur.com/gf5s6qw.png)